 UVA vs UVB Explained: Why You Need UV Protection Glasses Now

 UVA, UVB, UV 400—are these terms confusing you?
 You are not alone!
-Finding perfect UV protection sunglasses is like finding your car in a packed parking lot where all the cars look the same!
+While buying UV protection glasses, these terms confuse a lot.
+It is like finding your car in a packed parking lot where all the cars look the same!

 But don’t worry; we’ve got you covered!
-In this guide, we will talk about UVA and UVB, UV 400, and how to choose the perfect UV protection glasses.
+In this guide, we will clear all your doubts about UVA & UVB, UV 400, and help you choose the best UV protection glasses.
+So that you can stay shielded and stylish under the sun.

 So, let’s break it down!